multiprocessio/datastation-documentation/tutorials/Query_AWS_Athena_with_DataStation.md

 ## Run a query

-Let's pull population data from a public Athena dataset.
 Enter the following query and hit play!

 ```sql
 SELECT * FROM basic_users;